 preconnect make the initial network connection,

 preload takes the process yet further and also downloads a specific file.
-This is ideal for resources that are both important to the initial display of the page and not directly referenced in the HTML.
+This is ideal for resources that are important to the initial display of the page but not directly referenced in the HTML.

-Images that are needed for above the fold content and indirectly called for through a CSS file (rather than directly in the HTML like an
+For example, images that appear in above the fold content but are indirectly called for in a CSS file (rather than directly in the HTML like an

 <img> tag) are perfect candidates for

 preload.
-Rather than waiting for the browser to analyze the HTML, download the CSS, analyze the CSS and then load an image referenced in the CSS,
+Rather than waiting for the browser to analyze the HTML, download the CSS, analyze the CSS and then load the image referenced in the CSS,

 preload tells the browser to load the image right away.